mcflurrymuncha/fastroads/README.md

 ```powershell
 .\build.ps1 -Clean
 ```

-## GitHub Actions

-A GitHub Actions workflow is included at `.github/workflows/build.yml`.
-It builds both a normal release and a debug version on every push and pull request to `main`.

 When a tag matching `v*` is pushed, the workflow also creates a GitHub release and uploads both zip packages.